 Hecla’s greatest resource is its people; their safety and health is our top priority.
 Management is responsible for ensuring a safe workplace by minimizing hazards, conducting routine training, providing appropriate personal protective equipment for specific work tasks, and acquiring safe equipment.
 Each property has its own challenges and solutions, but all have the same goal: to send employees and contractors home to their families safe and sound – every day.
-In addition to over 1,700 employees, more than one indirect job is created by each Hecla job, leading to over 3,300 workers in the local communities – all from our mining operations.
+In addition to nearly 1,700 employees, more than one indirect job is created by each Hecla job, leading to over 3,300 workers in the local communities – all from our mining operations.

 - Safety Policy

 At Hecla, our dedication to safety and health is the basic value that underlines everything we do.
 We achieve success only if all of our employees, contractors, and visitors return from our properties safe and healthy.
 We will:

 - continue to identify hazards and mitigate risks at our properties in order to achieve zero occupational injuries and illnesses